 If you have been involved in a bus crash in Texas, it’s important to seek legal representation to protect your rights and secure fair compensation for your injuries.
 The law firm of Shaw Cowart LLP is experienced in handling bus crash cases and can provide you with the expert guidance and support you need.

 Whether you are the injured passenger of a bus or the injured passenger of another vehicle involved in a bus collision, you may be able to pursue maximum compensation in a claim handled by the experienced Austin, TX, lawyers at Shaw Cowart LLP.
 With millions in successful jury verdicts and settlements, our personal injury lawyer in Austin will take your case with pride.

 Get in touch with us today for your free, no-obligation case review of your bus accident.

-What Are the Common Causes of Bus Accidents?
+What Are the Common Causes of Bus Accidents In Austin?

 Like all motor vehicle accidents, there are many ways a bus accident may occur.
 In claims handled by our personal injury lawyers, we are dealing with crashes caused by negligence, which is the failure to exercise reasonable care.
-Examples of negligence that can cause a bus accident include:
+Some examples of this are drunk driving or distracted driving.
+If the driver you’ve been hit by was a drunk driver, contact our drunk driver attorneys in Austin.
+More examples of negligence that can cause a bus accident include: